 Key Findings

-FGM/C is referred to as khafd or khafz by Bohra women
+FGC is referred to as khafd or khafz by Dawoodi Bohra women.

 Place

-The practicing community is concentrated in the southern province of Sindh
+The practising community is concentrated in the southern province of Sindh

 Age